ijardillier/docker-elk/README.md

 Please refer to the following documentation page for more details about how to configure Kibana inside Docker
 containers: [Running Kibana on Docker][kbn-docker].

-### How to configure Logstash

-The Logstash configuration is stored in [`logstash/config/logstash.yml`][config-ls] and pipelines configuration is done in [`logstash/config/pipelines.yml`][config-pl].

-It is also possible to map the entire `config` directory instead of a single file, however you must be aware that Logstash will be expecting a [`log4j2.properties`][log4j-props] file for its own logging.

-Please refer to the following documentation page for more details about how to configure Logstash inside Docker
-containers: [Configuring Logstash for Docker][ls-docker].

 ### How to configure Filebeat

 The Filebeat configuration is stored in [`filebeat/config/filebeat.yml`][config-fb].